Article

 Your next step is to decide which work visa best suits your needs.
 There are two main options: the O-1 and the L-1.

-The O-1 is for individuals in the top percentage of their field.
-They must be able to demonstrate they have the requisite expertise and intend to continue their work in the US.
-As you’ve just beaten 99% of applicants onto an accelerator program, you’ll undoubtedly meet the criteria.
+The O-1 visa is for individuals in the top percent of their field.
+They must demonstrate the requisite expertise and intend to continue their work in the US.

 However, dependents aren’t eligible for work authorization under the O-1 visa.
-They have to apply for a change of status after they’ve entered the US.
+They must apply for a change of status after they enter the US.

 Consider the L-1 instead if your spouse intends to work from the US.
 The L-2 dependent visa automatically gives them the right to employment.
 Either your partner can look for jobs within the country or continue doing their current job remotely.

-Whoever’s running your accelerator program is likely to have valuable insights.
+Whoever’s running your early-stage accelerator program is likely to have valuable insights.
 After all, they’ve watched hundreds of other participants go through the same process.
-Ask them which visa routes have the highest success rates and the least complications in recent years.
+Ask them which visa routes have had the highest success rates and the fewest complications in recent years.

 Unsure of the best visa route for you?
-Deel Immigration not only verifies your eligibility but also helps you plan your journey.
+Deel Immigration verifies your eligibility and helps you plan your journey.
 All you have to do is answer a few questions about your current circumstances, needs, and goals.

 Securing the O-1 visa had a profound impact, offering peace of mind.
 It freed up mental space and time, allowing me to focus more on my business.